A small southern community is taking climate action into its own hands with the creation of the country's first "climate safe house".

 The home will have its own energy system - hopefully solar panels with battery storage, but also a connection to the grid.
 Not all climate safe houses have to have their own system.

-Branz building environmental scientist Brian Burke confirmed that a lifecycle assessment found the climate safe house came out to using approximately a third of the carbon of a new build under the current building code.
+Branz building environmental scientist Brian Berg confirmed that a lifecycle assessment found the climate safe house came out to using approximately a third of the carbon of a new build under the current building code.

 “This is over a total lifecycle of 90 years.
-Much of this was driven by the … compact size, which is just over a third of the size of a single story detached dwelling,” Mr Burke said.
+Much of this was driven by the … compact size, which is just over a third of the size of a single story detached dwelling,” Mr Berg said.

 That compact size resulted in two main advantages – less materials use and therefore lower carbon emissions, and a much smaller area to heat, meaning less energy consumption.